 MSRE 509 Commercial Real Estate Capital Markets (3)

 This course examines the major capital sources for commercial real estate investment and highlights the recent trends in the capital markets.
 It compares and contrasts the four categories of real estate capital—private debt, private equity, public debt and public equity.
 Students will learn to arrange the capital stack for a real estate transaction and how different structures allocate investment risk and return to various parties.
 Topics in this course include mezzanine financing, real estate syndication, private real estate funds, real estate investment trusts (REITs), commercial mortgage-backed securities (CMBS) and global real estate capital markets.

 This course helps refine problem-solving, career and business planning skills.
 It integrates the lessons learned from all prior coursework with life experiences.
 Speakers will address topics on leadership and provide general advice for young professionals.
 Each student develops a business plan focused on either adding value to an existing firm or starting a new business in the real estate industry.
 Teams also work on real projects in the San Diego region providing a professional presentation and a report at the end of the term.
 Projects will vary so that the class will be exposed to different kinds of real estate challenges.

-This course is designed to bridge the academic to practitioner gap by providing student interaction with practicing real estate experts on a current topic of special interest.
+This course bridges the academic to practitioner gap by providing student interaction with practicing real estate experts on a current topic of special interest.